mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So, anyway, he couldn’t sleep because he was very concerned about his poem written on the wall.

-So his poem is pretty well-known by everyone as one of the Zen stories:
+His poem is pretty well-known by everyone as one of the Zen stories:

 >> The body is a Bodhi tree,
 >> The mind like a bright mirror stand.
 >> Time and again brush it clean,
 >> And let no dust alight.

-And later, Hui Neng also wrote his poem.
-I think [it’s on] page [57].
-His poem is,
+And later Hui Neng also wrote his poem. [...]
+His poem is:

 >> Originally Bodhi has no tree,
 >> The bright mirror has no stand.